Executive Order 13356

 Executive Order 13356 is a United States Presidential Executive Order signed on August 27, 2004, by President George W. Bush.

-Its goal was "Strengthening the Sharing of Terrorism Information To Protect Americans".
+Its stated goal was "Strengthening the Sharing of Terrorism Information To Protect Americans".
 It was supplemented by and partially superseded Executive Order 13388.

 Section 1 of the executive order lays out a policy change, instructing the directors of US intelligence agencies:

 Later sections of the Executive Order specified the details of how the directors of intelligence agencies should implement this policy change.